A recent (and now closed) Request for Information (RFI) summarised the General Support Utility Programme (GSUP) requirement as…

 Weights and Dimensions

-Although the roles might be numerous, defining the constraining weights and dimensions is probably easier to articulate, although the publically available RFI extract does seem somewhat vague (the detailed RFI is clearer)
+Although the roles might be numerous, defining the constraining weights and dimensions is probably easier to articulate, although the publicly available RFI extract does seem relatively vague (the detailed RFI is clearer)

 OUVS had two clear weight classes, based on payload.
 OUVS (Small) at 2–3 tonnes and OUVS (Large) at 4–5 tonnes